garym/Dumpy/README.md

 @retry(5, ZeroDivisionError, 0.02)
 def test_function():
-    print('if this test results in a ZeroDivisionError each time, this will ' 'repeat 5 times, as long as it doesn't take more than 0.02s to run.') time.sleep(0.05)
+    print("if this test results in a ZeroDivisionError each time, this will " "repeat 5 times, as long as it doesn't take more than 0.02s to run.") time.sleep(0.05)
     1 / 0
 ```